 Medium : Polished stainless steel

 This sculpture installation in the Boise Francoise near Port St Louis, Provence in Southern France explores the concept of infinite space.
 The two free-standing mirrored sculptures are aligned to capture and reflect the natural environment.
 A single tree and its surroundings are multiplied, as the image reflects from one mirror to the other, creating an illusion of infinity.

 An ambiguity and tension is created as the viewer is drawn into the void that is created with this distorted space.
 The effect is like searching into a tunnel.
 The underlying message is that our environment will always re-generate and adapt to our changing world.
 Full text

 The gardens on the island of Mainau in Southern Germany are spectacular.
 In the summer the gardens attract over 10,000 visitors each day.
 Rob was commissioned by the Bernadotte Family to create an installation of seven mirrored figures to be placed in the small lake near the entrance.
 The figures act as sentinels to the park, absorbing and reflecting the light and colour of their surroundings.

-The exhibition was open from May to the End of October 2013.
+The exhibition was open to the public from May to the end of October 2013.
 Full text